-Car-based SUVs (typically known as crossovers) generally provide attributes associated with cars, like sharper handling, better fuel economy, a quieter, more comfortable ride and more interior room.
+Car-based SUVs (also known as crossovers) usually provide attributes associated with cars, like sharper handling, better fuel economy, a quieter and more comfortable ride and more interior room.
 Truck-based sport-utility vehicles are sturdier but heavier, can tow more weight and generally provide better off-road mobility.

-Compact SUVs are the most affordable, and prices for base models start at less than $20,000.
+Prices for base model subcompacts and compacts start on the opposite sides of $20,000.
 Midsize and full-size SUVs vary greatly, with base models starting in the mid-$20Ks and going all the way up to the mid-$40Ks.
 Luxury SUVs start around $32,000 and can top out at more than $100,000.

 Compact SUVs offer both four- and six-cylinder engines.
 Midsize sport-utes typically come standard with six-cylinder engines, but can be had with four- and eight-cylinder power plants as well.
-Full-size SUVs feature V8 engines.
-The most economical four-cylinder compact SUVs can achieve combined mileage figures in the low-to-mid 20s, while most six-cylinder sport-utes average in the upper teens (though the handful of gas-electric hybrid models do much better than that).
-Full-size vehicles generally get between 12 and 20 mpg.
+Full-size SUVs feature V6 or V8 engines.
+The most economical four-cylinder compact SUVs can achieve combined mileage figures in the mid-to-high 20s, while most six-cylinder sport-utes average in the upper teens (though the handful of gas-electric hybrid models do much better than that).
+Full-size vehicles get between 12 and 20 mpg.

-Luxuries like automatic climate control, heated seats, iPod interfaces, navigation systems, keyless start systems and Bluetooth capability can often be found in all utility vehicles.
-Regardless of vehicle size, keep an eye open for family-friendly features like rear-seat entertainment systems, flat-folding third-row seats, special storage bins and rear seats that slide and/or recline.
+Luxuries like rearview cameras, automatic climate control, heated seats, smartphone interfaces, navigation systems, keyless start systems, power liftgates and Bluetooth capability can often be found in non-luxury SUVs.
+Look for them as you shop.
+Also keep an eye out for family-friendly features like rear-seat entertainment systems, flat-folding third-row seats, special storage bins and rear seats that slide and/or recline.

 All but a few SUVs are designed to carry at least five passengers.
-Most compacts provide enough rear legroom for full-size adults, with several offering fore-aft seat adjustments to extend either passenger space or cargo capacity.
+Most subcompacts and compacts provide enough rear legroom for full-size adults, with several offering fore/aft seat adjustments to extend either passenger space or cargo capacity.
 The same goes for larger SUVs, but these wider vehicles are more likely to accommodate three-across seating.
-Most larger SUVs and even some midsize ones offer the option of adding a third-row seat for additional passenger capacity.
-Such seats are generally best suited for kids, but a few full-size SUVs have third-row seats that can comfortably fit adults.
+Most larger SUVs offer a third-row seat for additional passenger capacity.
+Such seats are generally best suited for kids, but several have third-row seats that can comfortably fit adults.

 Every sport-utility allows you to fold or remove the rear seats for more cargo capacity.
-When the rear seat is folded, compact sport-utes can provide as much as 70 cubic feet of capacity, while midsize SUVs can expand to as much as 100 cubic feet.
-Full-size SUVs offer cargo areas in excess of 100 cubic feet.
+When the rear seat is folded, compact SUVs can provide as much as 70 cubic feet of capacity, while midsize SUVs can expand to as much as 100 cubic feet.
+Full-size models offer cargo areas in excess of 100 cubic feet.

 Two-wheel drive (2WD) means that only the front or rear wheels provide power to the vehicle.
 Four-wheel-drive vehicles allow the driver to select either two- or four-wheel drive, and the four-wheel-drive (4WD) system sometimes features dual-range gearing for even more traction and mobility while off-roading.
 All-wheel-drive (AWD) vehicles automatically distribute power in varying degrees to the wheels with the most traction, and they are typically best suited to all-weather driving rather than pure off-roading.
-All-wheel drive generally weighs far less than a 4WD system, but there is generally an impact on fuel efficiency even so.
+All-wheel drive generally weighs far less than a 4WD system, but in most cases there is still an impact on fuel efficiency.
 Part-time 4WD and AWD systems attempt to minimize fuel-efficiency compromises by permitting two-wheel drive.

-Since compact SUVs are generally smaller, lighter and have less complex four-wheel-drive systems, maintenance and fuel costs are generally lower.
+Since compact SUVs are mostly smaller, lighter and have less complex four-wheel-drive systems, maintenance and fuel costs are usually lower.
 With larger size and larger engines, midsize and full-size sport-utes by and large get worse mileage and are more expensive to insure.
 This is especially true of truck-based models.